ByteBossNG/ByteBossNG/README.md

 I also volunteer as a translator for Hausa and Nigerian Pidgin Language, helping make information more accessible in my community.

 ### Contact
-Feel free to connect with me on [LinkedIn](https://linkedin.com/in/abdulnuraini).
+Feel free to connect with me here.

 <!---
 ByteBossNG/ByteBossNG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.